Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Summary of the PINNs approach.

-Periodic boundary conditions can also be readily hard-enforced.
+Periodic boundary conditions with periodicity $L$ can also be hard-enforced, as amply discussed in \cite{DongNi}.
 For example, let us designate $x_\beta$ and $x_\gamma$ as subsets of $\partial D$ where we apply Dirichlet and periodic boundary conditions, respectively.
-Then, we redefine the solution as follows:
+Then, if we redefine the solution as follows:

-One can indeed check that, $u$ has the desired behaviour at all the borders: Dirichlet boundary conditions are satisfied because $u$ is equal to $f_b$ at the borders of $x_\beta$ and periodic boundary conditions are satisfied because the coordinates $x_\gamma $ are first passed to the Fourier basis.
+where $k = 2 \pi/L$, one can indeed check that $u$ has the desired behavior at all the borders.
+This parametrization enforces periodicity for $u$ and all its derivatives with respect to $x_\gamma$, provided that $f_b$ and all its derivatives are also periodic.
+However, this does not necessarily work for all cases (for example, if we want a periodic function but not its derivatives).
+For some problems, the full Fourier expansion is formally needed to compute the solution (see e.g. \cite{ANAGNOSTOPOULOS2024116805,Wang2024PirateNetsPD, Hao2024}).
+Another possible approach is to consider a different set of functions, such as Hermite-based interpolation polynomials \cite{DongNi}, chosen to be periodic up to the desired order.
+These polynomials contain additional trainable parameters to enforce the appropriate relation between the function and the derivatives at the boundaries.

 For Neumann or Robin boundary conditions, hard-enforcement is also possible but not straightforward to implement and can result in rather cumbersome and complicated expressions.
-In these cases, one can always use the soft-enforcement, i.e. add a term in the loss function \eqref{eq:loss_function} that takes into account the residuals of the boundary condition on a sample of points at the boundary.
+In these cases, one can always use the soft-enforcement, i.e. add terms in the loss function \eqref{eq:loss_function} that take into account the residuals of the boundary condition on a sample of points at the boundary.
+The soft-enforcement approach is highly flexible and can be applied to all the previously discussed cases.
+However, its main drawback is that its performance depends on selecting additional hyperparameters, such as the number of boundary points and the relative weights assigned to these terms, which influence the focus on boundary conditions during the optimization process.

-The loss function $\mathcal{J}$ is a multidimensional scalar function of the parameters $\bm{\Theta}$.
-Its minimization requires a robust optimization algorithm that updates the parameters after each training epoch.
-Two very popular choices in the literature of PINNs are the Adam \cite{ADAM} and BFGS \cite{BroydenBFGS,FletcherBFGS,Goldfarb1970AFO,ShannoBFGS} optimizers.